-So when Mordecai tells Esther of the terrible plot to destroy the Jews - Esther balks at the idea of taking some kind of action.
+So when Mordecai tells Esther of the terrible plot to destroy the Jews - Esther balks at the idea of taking some kind of action and revealing who she has forgotten she is.

 Her reply about not being able to see the King might technically be true but there is a bit of an excuse in it...